profsmith89/ctps/_sources/chap10.md

 import re
 import string

-# Instead of bothering to ask the user for this information on each run of the
+# Instead of asking the user for this information on each run of
-# program, we'll just make them global constants.
-In production code, we'd
+# the program, we'll make them global constants.
+In production
-# define this information in a configuration file, which would be a better way
+# code, we'd define this information in a configuration file,
-# to have our user infrequently change what are relatively stable constants than
+# which is a better way to have our user infrequently change what
-# asking this user to edit our scripts.
+# are relatively stable constants.
 MIN_LEN = 4           # don't index any words shorter than 4 chars
 UNIT_PAT = ''         # for pages in CatInTheHat.txt
 UNIT_CNT_INIT = 1